The teachers in EYFS are Miss Harris, Mrs Lawrence, Miss Eyles and Mrs Edwards (Nursery).

 The Teaching Assistants are Mrs Dilworth, Mrs Kaur and Mrs Halpin

 We teach the subject areas through a topic based curriculum.

-The topic for Nursery in Term 3 is Where does snow go?
+The topic for Nursery in Term 4 is Are eggs alive?

-The topic for Reception in Term 3 is Dinosaur Planet.
+The topic for Reception in Term 4 is Why are carrots orange?

 The long term plans for the year 2018-2019 are below:

 Our warm and welcoming Early Years provision offers the perfect start to a child’s educational life, where children learn both inside and outside and are given time to explore, concentrate, persist and develop their thinking.